Hoof Education - What makes a good hoof?

 NOTE: the sole views are flipped for illustration purposes.

-Hoof Education - Angle of growth at the toe and heel
+Hoof Education: Angle of Growth at the Toe and Heel

 At first glance this photo above shows a horse with a fairly low looking heel height (blue line).
 However if you look closely you will see that the heel length (marked in pink) is actually too long.
 This is called an under run heel and it is where the heel grows at too low an angle.
 This is a common condition that is often misinterpreted - many people only see how low the heel bulbs are to the ground and so want to grow more heel.
 However this just compounds the problem.
 See how far under the hoof the point of impact already is?
 By allowing the heel to grow longer the point of impact ends up even further under the hoof.
 This is often how navicular starts because the impact force is in the wrong place.